What is the Network?

 In 1988, the Agricultural Health & Safety Network (The Network) began as a joint venture between the Centre for Agricultural Medicine, Saskatchewan Association of Rural Municipalities (SARM) and six Saskatchewan Rural Municipalities.

 Since then, the Centre for Agricultural Medicine became the Institute of Agricultural Rural and Environmental Health; the Canadian Centre for Health in Agriculture and eventually to what is now known as the Canadian Centre for Rural and Agricultural Health (CCRHA).
-The Network functions as part of CCHSA’s rural extension division and has grown to 213 RMs in 2018.
+The Network functions as part of CCRAH’s rural extension division and grew to 213 RMs in 2018.
 From the Network’s location at the University of Saskatchewan, occupational health and safety information and programs are delivered to over 27,000 Saskatchewan farm families - more than half of all the farm families in Saskatchewan.